Dengue fever

-Dengue fever is a viral infection which is transmitted via the bite of particular types of mosquitos.
+Dengue is a viral infection that is transmitted via the bite of particular types of mosquitoes.
 It most commonly occurs in tropical and subtropical areas of the world, including the Asia-Pacific, Central American and Caribbean regions.
-In Australia, there have been outbreaks of dengue fever reported in northern Australia, particularly in northern Queensland.
+In Australia, there have been outbreaks of dengue reported in northern Australia, particularly in northern Queensland.

 - intense headache and pain behind the eyes;